EtorixDev/timelength/README.md

 print(output.result.valid)
 # [(3.5, Scale(scale=86400.0, "day", "days")), (35.0, Scale(scale=60.0, "minute", "minutes"))]
 ```
-Additionally, scales must be present unlike with the default behavior.
+Additionally, unlike with the default behavior, scales must be present.
 No assumptions will be made.

 ## Supported Locales
 1. English
+2. Spanish
-2. Custom (Copy & modify an existing config with new terms as long as your new `Locale` follows the existing config parser's grammar structure)
+3. Custom (Copy & modify an existing config with new terms as long as your new `Locale` follows the existing config parser's grammar structure)
-3. Custom (Write your own parsing logic if your `Locale`'s grammar structure differs too drastically) (PRs welcome)
+4. Custom (Write your own parsing logic if your `Locale`'s grammar structure differs too drastically) (PRs welcome)

 ## Customization
 `timelength` allows for customizing the parsing behavior through JSON configuration.
 To get started, copy an existing locale JSON in `timelength/locales/`.
 The custom JSON may be placed anywhere.

+**Ensure the JSON being used is from a trusted source, as the parser is loaded dynamically based on the file specified in the JSON.
+This could allow for unintended code execution if an unsafe config is loaded.**

 Valid JSONs must include the following keys, even if their contents are empty:
 - `connectors`